A Securities Fraud Attorney Can Help

-- Investment Advisors and Advisory Firms – Investment advisors and advisory firms can commit securities fraud by withholding or misrepresenting material information, making unsuitable investment recommendations, overconcentrating investors’ portfolios, and engaging in various other forms of fraudulent conduct.
+- Investment Advisors and Advisory Firms – Investment advisors and advisory firms withhold or misrepresent material information, make unsuitable investment recommendations, overconcentrate investors’ portfolios, and engage in various other forms of fraudulent conduct.

-- Athletes, Celebrities, Influencers, and Community Members – Individuals not directly involved in the securities market can commit securities fraud by making misrepresentations, omitting material information, failing to disclose financial incentives, and using their influence to convince people to make risky investments or invest in fraudulent scams.
+- Athletes, Celebrities, Influencers, and Community Members – Individuals not directly involved in the securities market make misrepresentations, omit material information, fail to disclose financial incentives, and use their influence to convince people to make risky investments or invest in fraudulent scams.

-- Scam Artists – Scam artists can commit securities fraud by misrepresenting themselves as registered brokers or advisors, running “boiler rooms,” fabricating investment products, and using high-pressure tactics to misappropriate investors’ hard-earned funds.
+- Scam Artists – Scam artists misrepresent themselves as registered brokers or advisors, run “boiler rooms,” fabricate investment products, and use high-pressure tactics to misappropriate investors’ hard-earned funds.

 As an individual investor, you trust professionals and securities industry regulators to help keep you safe.
 Unfortunately, there is only so much these individuals can do, and, in some cases (in fact, in many cases), investment professionals do not have their customers’ best interests in mind.
-For this reason, no matter how careful they are, individual investors should review their account statements regularly, and they should consult with a securities fraud attorney if they have any concerns about suspicious activity or seemingly unexplained losses.
+For this reason, no matter how careful they are, individual investors should review their account statements regularly, and they should consult with a securities fraud litigation lawyer if they have any concerns about suspicious activity or seemingly unexplained losses.

 FBI: Investors Need to Be On the Lookout for These Forms of Securities Fraud